AlfrescoPremierServices/alfresco-db-queries/README.md

  - Compile and build application

 ### Compiling and building the executable jar file

+**Note** : There is an executable jar file available in the target directory in case you want to use that one.

 Compile and build the application using Maven
 ```sh
 $ cd alfresco-db-queries